luizeduardomr/ScrapingNews.v2/README.md

 pip install git+https://github.com/luizeduardomr/ScrapingNews.v2h --upgrade
 ```

-Please note that you should also install **Google Chrome browser** in order to use this software bettet
+Please note that you should also install **Google Chrome browser** in order to use this software better

 About the repository
 ------------